datoviz/datoviz/docs/expert/visual.md

 # Writing custom visuals

-In this section, we'll show how to create a custom visual based on an existing graphics pipeline.
+In this section, we'll show how to create a custom visual based on an existing graphics pipeline, so **without writing custom GLSL shaders**.

 !!! note
     Only the C API supports custom visuals at the moment.
 Python bindings for custom visuals will come in an upcoming version.